Anorak87/PY4E-Tasks/README.md

-# PY4E-Activities
+# PY4E-Tasks
-Here I'm saving the activities that I'm working during Python For Everybody course.
+Here I'm saving the tasks that I'm working during Python For Everybody course.

 ## Free Code Camp
 I'm doing this course in Free Code Camp website because it have a more updated content then in edX or coursera and also have a certificate.